anitaleung/tip-pal/README.md

 ## Notes

 I had no prior experience Swift or iOS development and learned the material through Google and Stack Overflow.
+Within the next two weeks I may refactor my code or implement some of the optional features.

 ## License